Benefits of a Prenuptial Agreement

 If you decide to leave the workforce and raise children, you are obviously giving up current income and hindering potential future earnings.
 A prenup can ensure that the financial cost of raising children is shared equitably by both parents and that the parent who gives up working will receive financial support if the marriage ends.

 Reason No. 4 – You possess assets that you want to stay in the family

 If you are eligible to receive, or currently own, precious family heirlooms and other property, a prenuptial agreement can make sure that these items remain with your family in case of death or divorce.

 Reason No. 5 – You have a large amount of debt

 If your spouse has a large debt load from student loans and/or consumer debt (e.g., credit cards), a prenuptial agreement can protect you and the community property from those debts.
 For example, a prenup can stipulate that the community property from the marriage cannot be seized or liquidated due to failure to service debt brought into the marriage by your spouse.

 As you can see, the reason a prenup can actually be beneficial for a marriage is the fact that it forces you and your spouse to communicate about finances and how you want to spend your lives together.

-Speak to an Experienced Houston Family Law Attorney
+Speak to an Experienced Houston Family Law Lawyer

-The Houston family law attorneys of Conner & Lindamood, P.C. possess over three decades of litigation and mediation experience.
+The Houston family law lawyers of Lindamood & Robinson, P.C. possess over three decades of litigation and mediation experience.
 We work tirelessly to represent your best interests in an effective and cost-efficient manner.
 Contact our office today to learn more.